FLOWR: Flow Matching for Structure-Aware De Novo, Interaction- and Fragment-Based Ligand Generation: Flowr -- Structure-Aware Ligand Generation

-We parameterise \textsc{Flowr} with a 4-layer pocket encoder with $d_{\text{inv}}^{\text{enc}} = 256$ and a 12-layer ligand decoder with $d_{\text{inv}}^{\text{dec}} = 384$. $d_{\text{equi}} = 64$ is the same for both encoder and decoder.
-For latent attention we use a latent size of 64 with 32 attention heads.
-An overview of the \textsc{Flowr} architecture for ligand generation conditioned on a pocket is also shown in Figure~\ref{fig:visual-abstract}.

-\textsc{Flowr} jointly models continuous (coordinates) and discrete (atom types, bond orders) molecular features.
-Training follows~\cite{model:semlaflow}, using continuous flow matching~\cite{cfm:minibatch-ot} for coordinates and discrete flow models~\cite{model:multiflow} for categorical properties.
+\textsc{Flowr} jointly models continuous (coordinates) and discrete (atom types, bond orders) molecular features using a combination of continuous flow matching~\cite{cfm:gaussian-fm,cfm:minibatch-ot} for coordinates and discrete flow models~\cite{model:multiflow} for categorical properties, with equivariant optimal transport~\cite{cfm:equi-ot} to reduce transport costs.
 Ligand formal charges are directly predicted.
-The model learns to recover $l_1$ from $l_t$ via $p^{\theta}_{1|t} (l_1 | l_t, t; \mathcal{P}, \mathcal{I})$, minimizing mean-squared error for coordinates and cross-entropy for categorical features.
-Given $\mathcal{P}$ and optionally $\mathcal{I}$, novel ligands are generated by iteratively refining an initial noisy ligand $l_0 \sim p_{\text{noise}}$.
-The model follows a learned vector field $v_t^{\theta}$ for continuous features and a discrete integration scheme for categorical attributes~\cite{model:multiflow}.
-Full training and sampling details can be found in Appendix~\ref{section:appendix-model}.
+The model learns to recover the clean ligand $l_1$ from a noisy interpolant $l_t$ via $p^{\theta}_{1|t} (l_1 | l_t, t; \mathcal{P}, \mathcal{I})$, minimising mean-squared error for coordinates and cross-entropy for categorical features.
+Given $\mathcal{P}$ and optionally $\mathcal{I}$, ligands are generated by iteratively refining an initial noisy ligand $l_0 \sim p_{\text{noise}}$ through Euler integration of the learned vector field.
+Full training and sampling details are provided in Appendix~\ref{section:appendix-model}.